SuleimanFarah/sunpy/GSoC:-Student-Application-Template.md

     Are there any papers or blog posts about it?
     What about open issues or non-merged (open or closed) pull requests?

+* How do you plan to implement the project?

+    What parts of SunPy need changing and in what way?
+    What will you add?
+    What could be stumbling blocks of the project?
+    Will you need to make changes to upstream packages?
+    Please try not to include documentation strings for functions or pseudo code unless it is detailed.
+    You can put these into gists and link to them in the application.

 * If it involves any API changes, how does it affect the user?

     Does it improve on the current API?
 If so, how?